 General

-The transportation corridor should be designed to accommodate the parking requirements contained in the District Planany.
+The transportation corridor should be designed to accommodate the parking requirements contained in the District Plan and council’s parking management plan.
 Alternative widths and layouts may be suitable where provision for parking in defined areas is clear of the through traffic.
-Where on-road cycle lanes are immediately adjacent to this parking/passing area, additional width must be provided in accordance with NZTA’s ‘Cycling Network Guidance – Planning and Design’.
+Where on-road cycle lanes are immediately adjacent to this parking/passing area, additional width must be provided in accordance with NZTA’s ‘Cycling Network Guidance ’.
 Parking bay pavement must be constructed to the same standard as the road.
 Crossfall requirements are the same as for the carriageway.

 On-road parking in the transportation corridor

 The provision of on-road parking is valued by motorists.
 For the parking requirements of a given road corridor, refer to the District Plan.
 See Transportation drawing: On street parking dimensions and set out for the layout of road parking areas.
 Parking provisions for motorcycles must be considered in areas where activities in adjacent properties are likely to generate high on-street parking demand for this type of vehicle.
 For inset parking bays, the minimum radius for the kerb lines in the parking area must be 5m.

+The parking areas must be located so that any lot access (this is usually applied for at Building/Land Use Consent and after 224c has been issued) does not impact or reduce the available parking provisions.

 Cul-de-sac parking

-To facilitate a clear movement land, indented parking bays and parking in the middle of cul-de-sac heads may be considered.
+To facilitate for the safe turning of traffic including service trucks and emergency vehicles, Council may consider proposals for parking in central islands in cul-de-sac heads, but they must be easy and cost efffecitve to maintain.
+Early engagement with the Council is advised.

 Mobility parking

 Mobility parking spaces must be designed in accordance with NZS 4121, ‘Design for Access and Mobility – Buildings and Associated Facilities’.
-A pedestrian cut down immediately adjacent to the mobility parking space must be provided to facilitate safe and easy egress to and from the footpath.
+A pedestrian cut down, or preferably the pavement brought up level with the footpath, immediately adjacent to the mobility parking space must be provided to facilitate safe and easy egress to and from the footpath.
 Mobility spaces must have a blue coloured surface and have the required line marking to define the space in accordance with the specifications set out in Clause 3.3.22 Traffic control devices: line marking and signs on page 122 and Transportation drawing: Location of services in transport corridor

-Footpaths, pedestrian accessways and walkways
+Footpaths, pedestrian accessways, walkways, shared paths and cycleways

-Footpath provisions are contained in the District Plan or in the absence of detail, refer to table 3.2 in NZS 4404.
+Footpath provisions are contained in the District Plan, council’s Design guides/policies/strategies, NZTA public transport/ Cycling Network Guidance or in the absence of detail, refer to table 3.2 in NZS 4404.

 Location, width, crossfall and grade